 Stay Informed

-How Is Wine Scored?
+How Wine Is Reviewed

 The 20-point scale, based on the French higher education standard, follows a more precise model.
 Instead of using ranges, it gives each score a meaning.
 The Jancis Robinson scale is as follows: